 Europe is a thriving market for meat alternatives

-In terms of revenue, Europe has a fantastic place in the global meat alternative market which was valued at $1,718.6 million in 2019 and is projected to expand at an estimated CAGR of 7.3% between 2020 – 2025.
-There has been an increasing number of vegan product launches across Europe in recent years, and with the addition of widening distribution channels, the region has even higher growth potential.
+Europe is a key player in the global meat alternative market, which was valued at $1,718.6 million in 2019 and is projected to expand at an estimated CAGR of 7.3% between 2020-2025.
+Nearly 70% of European plant-based consumers are eating meat alternatives several times a week, and recently, there has been an increasing number of vegan product launches across the region.
 The UK, Germany, France and Italy have the largest markets for meat substitutes within Europe due to larger proportions of vegan and vegetarian consumers.

 Which categories are growing the fastest?

-Seitan may only account for approximately 4% of the European market, however this product segment is growing with the highest estimated CAGR of 9.8% between 2020 – 2025.
+Seitan may only account for approximately 4% of the European market, however, this product segment is growing with the highest estimated CAGR of 9.8% between 2020-2025.
 Valued at $70 million in 2019, this is likely to nearly double in value to approximately $125 million in 2025.
-Seitan is a wheat gluten product that originates from China, popular throughout the East and Southeast.
-Due to its texture, it can replicate many types of meats convincingly, and has been gaining popularity throughout Western markets.
+Seitan is a wheat gluten product that originates from China.
+Due to its texture, seitan can replicate many types of products and has been gaining popularity throughout Western markets.

-Quorn (mycoprotein) is also estimated to grow with a strong CAGR.
-It is popular primarily in European countries, where it is an established household name for many individuals.
-The distinguishing ingredient here is mycoprotein, a product that utilises nutritious fungus and fermentation processes.
+Mycoprotein is also estimated to grow with a strong CAGR.
+It is hugely popular in European countries, where Quorn is an established household name for many individuals.

-The tofu and tofu ingredients category hold a significant share of the European market.
-The diversity of tofu makes it a popular ingredient, manufacturers commonly use it to make direct meat replacements such as burgers and sausages, amongst others.
-Plus, consumers are attracted to its high protein and low-fat nutritional qualities.
+The tofu and tofu ingredients category holds a significant share of the European market.
+The diversity of tofu makes it a popular ingredient and consumers are attracted to its high protein content.

-In 2019 the Textured Vegetable Protein (TVF) category, valued at approximately $760 million, held just over 44% of the whole European market for meat substitutes.
-This market dominance is set to continue to 2025, as it grows at an estimated CAGR of 7.1% between 2020 – 2025.
-TVF - also called soy protein, soy-meat or soy chunks – can be used as a replacement for many types of meat, which explains the high market share.
+In 2019 the Textured Vegetable Protein (TVF) category, valued at approximately $760 million, held 44% of the whole European market for meat substitutes.
+This market dominance is set to continue to 2025, as it grows at an estimated CAGR of 7.1% between 2020-2025.
+TVF – also called soy protein, soy-meat or soy chunks – can be used as a replacement for many types of meat, which explains the high market share.

 Data from Grand View Research, Inc.